-Your employment status dictates your rights and entitlements, and determines an employer's responsibilities.
+Your employment status dictates your rights and entitlements, and determines your employer's responsibilities.

-Confusions can arise because employment status can be different under tax law and employment law.
-It is possible that you may be regarded as self-employed by the HMRC, but as a worker or an employee by an employment tribunal (industrial tribunal in Northern Ireland).
+Confusion can arise because employment status can be different under tax law and employment law.
+It is possible that you may be regarded as self-employed for tax purposes by Her Majesty's Revenue and Customs (HMRC), but as a worker or an employee by an employment tribunal (industrial tribunal in Northern Ireland).